Teach English At Catholic Schools In Europe This Summer

 -

-Instructor candidates are selected by K-12 Catholic schools in Europe to teach a 4 week English immersion course.
+Instructor candidates are selected by K-12 Catholic schools in Europe to teach a several week English immersion course.
 These young people volunteer their time to do so, and are able to visit beautiful southern European countries.
 In order to make this opportunity accessible, Vulgate provides funding for much of the instructors’ travel and living expenses (see below for the full list of what is covered).
-The hope is that, although instructors wouldn’t be making money to save during the 4 weeks they are visiting Europe, they would still all have basic expenses covered, and return home with a priceless personal and professional experience.
+The hope is that, although instructors wouldn’t be making money to save during the weeks they are visiting Europe, they would still all have basic expenses covered, and return home with a priceless personal and professional experience.

 -